Quick Answer

 • TN status expiration

-• Green card (it's permanent, though card expires in 10 years)
+• Green card holders (even though the card expires)

 • U.S. passport